thinkful-ei22/shopping-solo-albert/README.md

 # Shopping List App

 ### The following updated features will be added to the new version of the shopping list app.
-### The 'complex' state management object was set outside of the current STORE object, but it works!
+### The 'complex' state management object was set outside of the current STORE object.

 * User can press a switch/checkbox to toggle between displaying all items or displaying only items that are unchecked